wpowell97/plimsoll-analytics/readme.md

 # Plimsoll Report Website

-Bootstrap website for showcasing customer report data.
-This website has a light, business-like design.
+Bootstrap website for showcasing company and industry report data.
+This website has a light, business-like design with a burger menu and modals.

 <img src="/images/portfolio-screen.png"  />